University of Rennes: Transfer to Rennes

-The university in the 19th century
+19th century

 In 1806, Napoleon reorganised the entire French education system by establishing the Imperial University.
 Rennes then became the head of an academy and as such was endowed with a faculty of law and a faculty of literature.

 A short-lived faculty of letters was also created in 1810.
 However, it was closed by the Bourbon Restoration by a decree of 31 October 1815.
 The Faculty of Letters did not reopen until 1839 with the July Monarchy, and then had five chairs (French literature, Ancient literature, Foreign literature, History and Philosophy).
 A faculty of sciences was created one year after the faculty of letters in 1840 and also had five chairs (Mathematics, Physics, Chemistry, Zoology and Botany, Geology and Mineralogy).
 The medical school, created under the Empire, became a secondary school in 1820 and then a full school in 1895.
 These faculties remained without any institutional link between them until the creation in 1885 of a Council of Faculties.
 In 1896, the latter took the name of University of Rennes when the faculties were reformed following the application of the law of 10 July 1896.
 The university was then one of the sixteen universities in France, and the only one in the west apart from Caen and Poitiers.

-The university in the 20th century
+20th century

-Expansion of the University of Rennes
+Expansion

 The post-war period was marked by the development of several structures within the university.
 In 1945, the merger of the Faculty of Sciences and the Institut polytechnique de l'Ouest (IPO) in Nantes gave rise to the Institut de chimie de l'Université de Rennes.
 In 1954, the Rennes School of Medicine and Pharmacy became the Faculty of Medicine and became part of the university.
 The following year, Jane Krier created the Institute of Business Administration of Rennes.
 Until 1969, the University of Rennes thus comprised four faculties: Law, Humanities, Sciences and Medicine.

 The University of Rennes also developed elsewhere in Brittany, notably in Nantes, in Brest in 1959, in Quimper in 1970 and also in Angers.
 The decree 61-1519 of 29 December 1961 re-established a university in Nantes from the campuses of the University of Rennes, with effect from 1 January 1962.
 The Faculty of Letters of Nantes remained an annex of the Faculty of Letters of Rennes until 1964, and the Nantes Law Faculty was an annex of the Rennes Law Faculty until 1967.

-In 1948 the population of the University of Rennes was 5,638 students, in 1949 5,982 students, in 1958 9,950 students.
+In 1948, the population of the University of Rennes was 5,638 students; in 1949, 5,982 students; in 1958, 9,950 students.
 The 10,000 student mark was passed in 1959.
 In 1965, this number was around 19,000 students.
 After the Liberation, new campuses were built in Rennes, imposed by the increase in the number of students, notably the Beaulieu and Villejean campuses.